How To Find Percent Abundance

 3. Allele Frequency in Population Genetics

 In population genetics, allele frequency refers to the relative proportion of a specific allele (variant of a gene) within a population.
-Understanding allele frequencies is crucial for studying genetic variation, evolution, and population dynamics.
+Here's the thing — understanding allele frequencies is crucial for studying genetic variation, evolution, and population dynamics.
 These frequencies are often calculated from genotype frequencies (the proportion of individuals with a particular genotype).

 Example: